Welcome to the Summer Institute!

-The Summer Institute (SI) is a three-week summer program in which new Lawrentians experience academic and campus life at Lawrence.
+The Summer Institute (SI), (Formerly called the Freshman Academic Institute, or FAI), is a three-week summer program in which new Lawrentians experience academic and campus life at Lawrence.
 The centerpiece of SI is a two-course curriculum in which students engage in the liberal arts tradition of learning as it occurs at Lawrence, through close interaction with our dedicated faculty and collaboration with fellow students.
 Students also engage with campus resources to enhance their academic skills and extra-curricular activities that connect them with peers, upperclassmen, and the larger community.
 SI is held each summer on the Lawrence campus during the three weeks leading up to Welcome Week.

 - Curricular: Participants enroll in two SI courses taught by Lawrence faculty: the SI Seminar, a small, discussion-based, writing-intensive seminar that explores works from a variety of academic disciplines; and Topics in Psychology, a larger, lecture-based exploration of the multifaceted world of the psychological sciences.
 Successful completion of these courses allows students to earn three academic credits that can be applied toward graduation requirements.